Fort Ala Nova: Burial grounds

 During the removal of war damage at Hauptplatz 6, three sarcophagi with body burials and a vessel were found, as well as two earth burials (without grave goods).
 At the corner plot of Hauptplatz, Bruck-Hainburgerstraße, formerly Neckam (Hauptplatz 3), a twisted gold earring was found despite the destruction of the child's grave there.
 In 1958, Hans Walter uncovered a skeleton with its head facing east during earthworks for a new road within the grounds of the Schwechat brewery between Flaschenhalle and the former Soma plant.
 The upper body was raised at an angle of 70 degrees.
 A bronze coin (reduced follis of Constantius Chlorus, 293-306, minted in Ticinum) was found on the left hand.
 The skeleton was handed over to the Landesmuseum Niederösterreich (since 2015: Museum Niederösterreich), the coin is owned by the Schwechat brewery.
-In 1963, skeletal remains and Roman pottery shards were discovered in the excavation of a 2.50 metre deep trench in Sendnergasse/corner of Hauptplatz, where some body graves had apparently been destroyed.
+In 1963, skeletal remains and Roman pottery shards were discovered in the excavation of a 2.50 m deep trench in Sendnergasse/corner of Hauptplatz, where some body graves had apparently been destroyed.
 During the excavation of the foundations for the district administration building at Hauptplatz 3 in 1964, a body burial that was aligned parallel to the pavement was destroyed.
 The extent of the burial grounds on Hauptplatz is unknown, all that is known is that it is located in the area of the Limes Road, which once ran through this area.

 The 2010 excavations at Frauenfeld revealed extensive civilian burial grounds to the south of the camp area.
 The graves were largely unplundered.
 Some of the cremation graves and inhumations were very richly furnished with grave goods.
 The position and concentration of the burials suggest an east-west burial route.
 Due to the relatively shallow depth of the finds - no walking horizon could be determined - this burial route could no longer be proven.